Jason X.-J. Yuan

 Jason X.-J. Yuan (born 1963) is an American physician scientist whose research interests center on pulmonary vascular pathobiology and pulmonary hypertension.
-His current research is primarily focused on the pathogenic mechanisms of pulmonary vascular diseases and right heart failure.
+His research is primarily focused on the pathogenic mechanisms of pulmonary vascular diseases and right heart failure.

-Biography and career
+Early life and education

-He was born in 1963 in Xintian County, Hunan Province, China.
+Yuan was born in 1963 in Xintian County, Hunan Province, China.
 Yuan completed his medical training at the Suzhou Medical College in 1983, and received his doctoral degree from the Chinese Academy of Medical Sciences and Peking Union Medical College in 1993.
 He completed his postdoctoral fellowship at the University of Maryland School of Medicine (1988-1991).